karenquan/pokemonopoly/README.md

 I designed the board to have a similar look and feel to the classic Monopoly board, but I added my own personal touch as well.
 I tried to keep it as clean and simple as I could because there is a lot of data, and I didn't want to overwhelm the players with too many colors and flashy animations.

 ##![pokémonopoly](images/charmander.png)Get Started
-Each player must enter their name in the text box before clicking the "Start Game" button.
+Each player must enter his/her name in the text box before clicking the "Start Game" button.
 Once the game starts, players switch turns by clicking the "Roll" button, and following the directions in a notification box that appears after each roll.
+A player loses when his/her money total drops below $0.

 ##Next Steps ![pokémonopoly](images/squirtle.png)
 - Allow more than 2 players